Connect an MXChip IoT DevKit device to your Azure IoT Central application

 Prepare the device

-Download the latest pre-built Azure IoT Central Plug and Play firmware for the DevKit device from GitHub.
+Download the latest pre-built Azure IoT Central Plug and Play (preview) firmware for the DevKit device from GitHub.

 Connect the DevKit device to your development machine using a USB cable.
 In Windows, a file explorer window opens on a drive mapped to the storage on the DevKit device.
 For example, the drive might be called AZ3166 (D:).